Non-myopic learning in repeated stochastic games: Repeated Stochastic Games

-If the players attempt to consume more electricity in an hour than is available, a blackout occurs.
-In a blackout, electricity storage empties, and the tasks that the players attempted to execute are left unfinished (as if they had not been initiated).
-A cost of two utility units is incurred to bring the microgrid back online, which is evenly distributed among the players that attempted to execute tasks in that hour.
+Consider a microgrid in which two players share the limited electricity supply with per-hour generation characteristics shown in Figure~\ref{fig:microgridwar}c.
+The players can store up to five units of unused electricity, though unused storage is lost at the end of the day.
+To gain utility, a player executes its tasks, each requiring the specified electricity loads, within the stated time windows (Figure~\ref{fig:microgridwar}a-b).
+A task is completed within a single hour and can be executed no more than once a day.
+If the players try to consume more electricity than is available, a blackout occurs.
+In a blackout, the electricity storage empties, and the tasks that the players attempted to execute are left unfinished.
+A cost of two utility units is incurred by each player that attempted to execute tasks in that hour.

-In this RSG, the state of the world is defined by (1)~the current time (hour), (2)~the amount of stored electricity, and (3)~the set of currently active tasks (i.e., unexecuted tasks whose time windows correspond to the current hour).
-In total, this game has 2,033 unique states.
-The beginning state is the state of the system in hour $t=0$.
-The goal states consist of all states with time $t=24$.
-Each player's action set for each state is the set of all subsets of its active tasks.
+A stage is defined by the current hour, the amount of stored electricity, and the set of current tasks (unexecuted tasks whose time windows correspond to the current hour).
+The game has 2,033 unique stages.
+The start stage occurs in hour 0.
+The goal stages are all stages with hour 24.
+Each player's action set is the power set of its set of current tasks.

-There is not sufficient electricity generated in a day for all tasks to be executed.
-Furthermore, some high-value tasks can only be executed when the other player complies.
-For example, there is only sufficient electricity for Player 2 to execute Task 12 if Player 1 refrains from executing Task 1 prior to time $t=6$.
-Similarly, Player 1 can only successfully execute Task 10 if Player 2 refrains from Task 20.
-The players must coordinate and compromise to be successful.
+Insufficient electricity is generated each day for all tasks to be executed.
+Furthermore, some high-valued tasks can only be executed when the other player complies.
+For example, there is only sufficient electricity for Player 2 to execute Task 12 if Player 1 refrains from executing Task 1 prior to hour 6.
+Similarly, Player 1 can only successfully execute Task 10 if Player 2 refrains from executing Task 20.
+Thus, the players must coordinate and (likely) compromise to be successful.

-Our observations are that existing learning algorithms are unable to learn effective strategies in this RSG, especially when they are paired with each other.
-For example, model-free reinforcement learning (RL; e.g., Q-learning \cite{watkinsphd}) is unable to learn effective strategies within a reasonable number of days due to the game's large state-joint action space.
-Existing algorithms that learn at faster time scales still fail to learn collaborative solutions.
-For example, when both players utilize model-based RL (MBRL) or counterfactual regret (CFR, an effective algorithm for the poker domain \cite{Zinkevich2007,Johansonetal2012}), they fail to learn a collaborative solution in self play.
-As a result, as shown in Figure~\ref{fig:self}, their average daily utilities are far below those obtained by FolkEgal \cite{FolkEgal}.
-On the other hand, FolkEgal does not perform effectively when associating with algorithms that do not meet its assumptions (see Table~\ref{tab:results_gridwar1}).